 Bankruptcy is a severe consequence of debt and shouldn’t be entered into lightly.
 However, for some people bankruptcy may be the only solution.

-We do not charge for our initial debt advice, fees are only payable if you take up one of our debt solution.
+We do not charge for providing information, fees are only payable if you take up one of the debt solution.
 See Key Information and Fees

 To find out more about managing your debt and receiving free debt advice visit Money Advice Service or you can get more information about how to deal with creditors if you are struggling with debt by reading Insolvency Service Guide